genio/digest-bcrypt/README.md

 Creates a new `Digest::Bcrypt` object.
 It is recommended that you use the [Digest](https://metacpan.org/pod/Digest) module in the first example rather than using [Digest::Bcrypt](https://metacpan.org/pod/Digest::Bcrypt) directly.

-Any of the ["METHODS" in Digest::Bcrypt](https://metacpan.org/pod/Digest::Bcrypt#METHODS) above can be passed in as a parameter.
+Any of the ["ATTRIBUTES" in Digest::Bcrypt](https://metacpan.org/pod/Digest::Bcrypt#ATTRIBUTES) above can be passed in as a parameter.

 ## add